jsanchezramos/k-pax/README.md

 # ICIDENCIAS

-Si tenŽis alguna incidencia no dudŽis enviar un correo a vuestro responsable
+Si tenÃ©is alguna incidencia no dudÃ©is enviar un correo a vuestro responsable

 # LICENSE